ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 $$ -R \hat{k} \times \vec{\omega}(t) = \vec{v}(t) \label{roll_condition} $$

 This refers to the condition in which every time the ball does a complete rotation about the
-$y-axis$ (according to the axes defined in Figure 4), the ball must travel exactly one circumference ($2 \pi R$ in the $x-$axis).
+$y-$axis (according to the axes defined in Figure 4), the ball must travel exactly one circumference ($2 \pi R$ in the $x-$axis).
 Unless this exact condition is met, a moving ball is _sliding_, not _rolling_.
 For how particular this condition seems, it is interesting that in the game of pool, balls are most often rolling.
 The reason is that any sliding ball experiences friction that reduces